stormEstimated reading time: 5 minutes

 $ docker run -d -p 8080:8080 --restart always --name ui --link some-nimbus:nimbus storm storm ui

-docker-compose up and wait for it to initialize completely.
-The Nimbus will be available at your host and port
+docker-compose -f stack.yml up) and wait for it to initialize completely.
+The Nimbus will be available at

 This image uses default configuration of the Apache Storm.
 There are two main ways to change it.